scalatron/scalatron.github.com/index.md

 <span class='resourcetitle'>Community</span> <br>

-Enthusiasts post usefuly tips or tricks for Scalatron elsewhere on the web, which we are happy to <a href="pages/elsewhere.html">tell you about</a>.
+Enthusiasts post <a href="pages/elsewhere.html">usefuly tips or tricks</a> for Scalatron elsewhere on the web, which we are happy to share with you.
 Have something to add? <a href="mailto:scalatron@hotmail.com">Let us know</a>!

 </td>
 </tr>